February 14, 2023

 In “Ant-Man and the Wasp: Quantumania,” the story begins right after the events of 2019’s “Avengers: Endgame.”
 Scott Lang (played by Paul Rudd), a former petty criminal also known as Ant-Man (whose superpower is being able to change the height of his body by wearing a special superhero suit), is a happily retired superhero living in his hometown in San Francisco.
 Scott has cashed in on his superhero fame by writing a memoir titled “Look Out for the Little Guy!,” where he talks about his superhero experiences and what they have taught him about life.

 The movie shows Scott reading excerpts from his book at a book signing, but a few people there still mistake him for the more famous Spider-Man.
-Scott tells the small audience at this book signing, “For now on, the only job I want is to be a dad.”
+Scott tells the small audience at this book signing, “From now on, the only job I want is to be a dad.”
 However, the movie unrealistically shows that middle-aged Scott, in his superhero “retirement,” has chosen to take a low-paying job as a customer service employee at a local Baskin-Robbins store.
 He has been named Employee of the Century because of his celebrity status as Ant-Man.

 It’s really the movie’s obvious brand placement for Baskin-Robbins, but viewers are given the weak explanation that Scott took the job because he loves ice cream.
 It all looks very awkward and fake.
 The movie’s overload of Baskin-Robbins brand promotion is extremely annoying.
 There’s even a scene where a Scott Lang look-alike named Jack, who’s a Baskin-Robbins employee, gets in on the fight action.
 It’s all so crass and stupid.

-Get used to seeing a lot of “look-alikes” in this movie, because much of it takes place in an alternate universe where clones of people and creatures can show up randomly.
+Get used to seeing a lot of “look-alikes” in this movie, because much of it takes place in an alternate universe where clones of people and clones of creatures can show up randomly.
 Scott is trying to reconnect with his 18-year-old daughter Cassandra “Cassie” Lang (played by Kathryn Newton), who was raised primarily by Scott’s ex-wife while Scott was off doing other things, such as being a criminal-turned-superhero.
 Cassie has turned into a social justice warrior who’s involved in civil protests.

 In the beginning of the movie, Cassie has landed in the San Francisco County Jail, because she was arrested for shrinking a police car because the police were trying to clear out an illegal homeless camp.
 Scott and his intelligent and sassy girlfriend Hope Van Dyne (played by Evangeline Lilly), also known as superhero The Wasp (she can turn into a wasp mutant and can also shrink her body height), have arrived at the jail to retrieve Cassie.
 It’s how Scott finds out to his dismay that Cassie is also an aspiring scientist who invented her own shrinkage suit.
 She hasn’t given herself a superhero name though.